zhuowei/worthdoingbadly.com/_posts/2022-12-17-macdirtycow.md

 If you haven't, do it now.

-## Will this be useful for jailbreak?
+## Will this be useful for iOS jailbreak?

 Probably not.